 Generally, a driver approaching an intersection must yield the right-of-way to traffic already in the intersection (traffic in the intersection has the right of way).
 If drivers are approaching an intersection from opposite directions, the driver turning left must yield to approaching traffic going straight or turning right (traffic going straight or turning right has the right-of-way).
 Two drivers at an intersection that arrived at the same time at a right angle- the driver on the left must yield the right-of way. ( the driver on the right has the right of way).

 The following is an example of state's traffic right of way rules for vehicles:

 A driver must yield the right of way:

-or flashing lights.
+- when police or emergency vehicles are using sirens or flashing lights.
 The driver must pull to the right-hand edge of the roadway and stop, if necessary.
 Intersections must not be blocked.

 - when making a right turn on a red light after a stop.